menu

 Everything You Need to Know About Disney Lorcana’s Newest Chapter

-Whether you are a returning Illumineer or stepping into Lorcana for the first time, this post will walk you through what matters most — and serve as a reference point throughout the season.
+Whether you are a returning Illumineer or exploring Lorcana for the first time, this overview is designed to help you understand what makes this chapter special and to serve as a steady reference throughout the season.

 The Theme and Story